The HomeCook's Playbook

 Glide

-Passionate home cooks love trying new cuisines and flavours but don't often know how to utilise unfamiliar ingredients without having to buy even more ingredients to follow another recipe.
-Budget constraints and a desire to minimize waste make it challenging to create new meals using what's already on hand.
+Passionate home cooks enjoy exploring new cuisines and flavors, but often struggle to use unfamiliar ingredients without needing to buy additional items for yet another recipe.
+Budget limitations and a desire to reduce food waste make it difficult to create new, satisfying meals with what they already have in their kitchens.

 The Problem